A rare find in the South of 5th neighborhood!

 Med Revival

-It’s first name was “Style Moderne” (the term “Art Deco” was only given as from the 1980’s), after the 1925 “Exposition internationale des arts décoratifs et industriels modernes” held in Paris.
-The idea of this exhibition was to showcase the avant garde architecture and design in Europe and in the world.
-Sixteen million people visited it and the architects Henry Hohauser and L. Murray Dixon (now the most famous Art Deco architects in South Beach) imported this modern style to Miami Beach and adapted it to the sea resort lifestyle.
-After the devastating hurricane of 1926, Miami Beach was rebuilt in the trendy style of the moment : Art Deco.
+First called “Style Moderne” after the 1925 “Exposition Internationale des Arts Décoratifs et Industriels Modernes” held in Paris to showcase avant-garde architecture and design.
+Sixteen million people visited including Miami architects Henry Hohauser and L. Murray Dixon who imported this modern style to Miami Beach and adapted it to the sea resort lifestyle.
+After a devastating hurricane in 1926, the now famous pair helped rebuild Miami Beach in this style which later became known as Art Deco.

-The building 338, known as the Pool House, is in MiMo Style, i.e. Miami Modern style.
-It is also known as mid-century modern, being typical of the 50’s, and is the local interpretation of the Style International, born after WWI and inspired by Bauhaus, Ries von de Rohe or Le Corbusier.
-The concept was to create an entirely new style, liberated from the past, with no decoration, and using new materials, like concrete or glass curtains walls (seen in skyscrapers).
+Our Pool House building is MiMo style, also known as Miami Modern or Mid-century Modern, typical of the 1950’s, and is the local interpretation of Style International, inspired by Bauhaus, Ries von de Rohe or Le Corbusier.
+The entirely new style, liberated from the past, with post WWII optimism, economic prosperity and new construction techniques with no decoration, and using new materials, like concrete or glass curtains walls (seen in skyscrapers).
+In Miami, MiMo was fun, glamorous, and tropical, contrasting with the more minimalistic movements of that period.

 Uber and Lyft are easy to call and will only ever take a few minutes at any time of day or night.
 The fare from Miami International Airport (MIA) by taxi is a $35 flat rate.
 The taxi fare from Ft.
 Lauderdale International Airport (FLL) is $75-$95.
 The fares for the mobile apps can be a little less if not during peak hours.
 MIA is about 20 minutes away and FLL is about 45 minutes away.